andydandy74/ClockworkForDynamo/README.md

 #Versions
 ##Clockwork for Dynamo 0.8.x
 There is currently no distinct version of Clockwork for Dynamo 0.8.x - in the meantime, most nodes of Clockwork for Dynamo 0.7.x should run smoothly under Dynamo 0.8.x as well.
-Some nodes may not behave as expected under Dynamo 0.8 - I know that all nodes that get or set any Revit parameters that have a unit data type (like lengths, areas & volumes) will only work correctly if you have your Revit project units set to imperial units.
+Some nodes may not behave as expected under Dynamo 0.8, e.g. all nodes that get or set any Revit parameters that have a unit data type (like lengths, areas & volumes) will only work correctly if you have your Revit project units set to imperial units.
 I *am* planning to create a separate 0.8.x package that makes use of some non-downward-compatible new functionality available in Dynamo 0.8.x (default data types and values for node inputs) but I will most likely not get to that before summer.
 ##Clockwork for Dynamo 0.7.x
 The latest release of Clockwork is version 0.75.20 - you can find more detailed information about this version and previous versions in the [version history](https://github.com/CAAD-RWTH/ClockworkForDynamo/wiki/Version-History).
 ##Clockwork for Dynamo 0.6.3
 There is also a version for Dynamo 0.6.3 (Clockwork 0.63.3) which I am keeping for historical purposes only - it is not supported any more.

+##Renamed, recategorized and deprecated nodes
+Migrating from 0.6.3, I recategorized and renamed most of the nodes.
+These changes are documented in an [excel sheet](https://github.com/CAAD-RWTH/ClockworkForDynamo/raw/master/NodeList.xls) that contains a list of all nodes within the package.
+Nodes with [pending issues](https://github.com/CAAD-RWTH/ClockworkForDynamo/issues) are highlighted in yellow.
+If you are missing a specific node, please consult the [list of deprecated nodes](https://github.com/CAAD-RWTH/ClockworkForDynamo/wiki/Deprecated-Nodes).

 #Updates
 Since Dynamo's package manager currently does not (yet) have an update notification infrastructure in place, you may want to follow me on [twitter](https://twitter.com/a_dieckmann) for update notifications.